Seven Reasons Dover Is the Perfect Spot for Your Next Vacation

 Spence’s Bazaar: Spence’s Bazaar has been a staple in Dover, Delaware for the better part of a century.
 This fun-to-visit attraction is the place to go if you enjoy flea markets and/or live auctions.
 Do not eat before you visit Spence’s Bazaar because the establishment has a bakery and deli that serve delicious Amish foods on site.

 Dover Downs Hotel & Casino: If you are looking for a Dover vacation destination that lets you try the best of everything the city has to offer without requiring you to leave its premises, visit and stay at Dover Downs Hotel & Casino.
-You will find everything tourists and residents love about Dover in our breathtaking, AAA rated four diamond property.
+You will find everything tourists and residents love about Dover in our breathtaking, luxurious property.
 You will enjoy boutique shopping, 24-hour gaming, including live table games, Toppers Spa/Salon, seasonal harness racing, innovative dining options that include delis and fine dining experiences, live concerts and shows, service that will exceed your expectations at every turn, and much, much more.

 If you want to treat yourself and your family to a vacation you will always remember, contact us to make reservations for an unforgettable Dover vacation at our luxury property today.